uQr/cordova-docs/tutorial-team-build/Jenkins.md

 	![Enable SSH](<media/jenkins-2.png>)

-5. Configure an OSX Slave Node
+5. Configure an OSX Slave Agent

+	Next we need to setup our OSX Slave agent.
+The following is a brief summary.
+See [here](https://wiki.jenkins-ci.org/display/JENKINS/Step+by+step+guide+to+set+up+master+and+slave+machines) for detailed instructions.

 	1. Go to the Jenkins Dashboard again

 	2. Click Manage Jenkins > Manage Nodes > New Node